Fast and Scalable Beamforming for RIS-Assisted Downlink Multi-group Multicasting: Simulation Results

-We also compare the average computation time of different algorithms in Table~\ref{tab:vsM}.
-The computational advantage of Algorithm~\ref{alg1} over RIS-SDR, RIS-SCA, and IP Method as the number of RIS elements $M$ increases is clearly observed, demonstrating the scalability of Algorithm~\ref{alg1} over $M$.
-In particular, the computational complexity of Algorithm~\ref{alg1} only grows mildly with $M$.
-Thus, Algorithm~\ref{alg1} provides both the best performance and the fastest computational time than the other three methods, especially for the large value of $M$.
+We now compare the average computation time of different algorithms in Table~\ref{tab:vsM}.
+The computational advantage of Algorithm~\ref{alg1} over DirectSCA, IP Method, and DirectAO is clearly observed as $M$ increases, demonstrating the excellent scalability of Algorithm~\ref{alg1} over $M$.
+DirectSCA has prohibitively high computational complexity as $M$ increases, making it impractical for real implementation.
+In contrast, the computational time of Algorithm~\ref{alg1} is several magnitudes lower and only grows mildly with $M$.
+Thus, Algorithm~\ref{alg1} is a much more efficient algorithm offering competitive performance with significantly lower computational complexity as compared to DirectSCA, especially for the large value of $M$.